Spiffical/selfsupervision_anomalies_onc/README.md

 ### Dependencies

 *   Python 3.8+
-*   PyTorch (see `requirements.txt` for version, compatible with CUDA if available)
+*   PyTorch (see `requirements-base.txt` for version, compatible with CUDA if available)
-*   Other Python packages are listed in `requirements.txt`.
+*   Other Python packages are listed in `requirements-base.txt` and `requirements-mamba.txt`.

 ### Installation Steps